Skip to content

 In addition to this day that is observed in the US, since 2013 the government of Ireland has also recognized its own National Missing Persons Day that takes place annually on the first Wednesday in December.

-How to Observe National Missing Persons Day
+How to Celebrate National Missing Persons Day

 Get involved with this important event by observing National Missing Persons Day with some of these activities: